emqx/blog/en/202109/mqtt-js-tutorial.md

 - If you need to configure an SSL/TLS connection, the Option object will be passed to [`tls.connect()`](http://nodejs.org/api/tls.html#tls_tls_connect_options_callback), and you can configure the following properties in option
   - `rejectUnauthorized`: Whether to verify the server certificate chain and address name.
 When it is set to false, the verification will be skipped and it will be exposed to the attacks of man-in-the-middle.
 Therefore, this configuration is not recommended in a production environment.
 When it is set to true, the strong authentication mode will be enabled.
 If it is a self-signed certificate, please set the Alt name during certificate configuration.
   - `ca`:  The CA file generated in the self-signed certificate.
 It is necessary only when the server uses a self-signed certificate
-  - cert: Client certificate.
+  - `cert`: Client certificate.
 It is necessary only when the server requires client certificate authentication (two-way authentication),
-  - key:  Client key.
+  - `key`:  Client key.
 It is necessary only when the server requires client certificate authentication (two-way authentication)

 #### Client Event